 - Snowline Hospice

 - Soil Born Farms

-- Top Soccer
+- Surf Impact Soccer

 Our Chapter promotes social awareness that creates action to meet the needs of local philanthropies and their clients while inspiring our Members to become community leaders.
 Our support primarily comes in the form of volunteer hours and organizational skills.
 While we do not fundraise, each year we donate a wide variety of necessary goods to our philanthropy partners.

 We build capable, courageous leaders through opportunities to learn, reflect and develop.
 Our leaders become successful in their education, career and communities by learning the necessary skills during their NCL experience.

 Examples of skills developed include: